Myrtle Beach Safari

 We fund wildlife projects worldwide, provide on-site training, and support programs of genetic diversity.

 THE MYRTLE BEACH SAFARI (MBS) was founded in 1982 and has grown to be one of the most respected private preserves in the world.
 That year was pivotal for wildlife conservation.
 For the first time, thanks to passage of amendments to the Endangered Species Act (ESA), the status of species would be made on the basis of biological importance rather than economic impact.
 The 1982 ESA amendments created hope of survival for many of the most endangered species.
+It soon became evident, however, that traditional zoos had neither the space nor funds to sustain the effort on their own.
+Private preserves such as the Myrtle Beach Safari (known then as the TIGERS Preserve) stepped in to help.
+Since its founding, the MBS’s preservation efforts have been instrumental in saving many rare and endangered species from extinction.
+These include tigers, lions, cheetahs, orangutans, chimpanzees, gibbons, and gorillas.

 Explore our Frequently Asked Questions